 Heated Floor Mats

 These are genius!
 If installing under floor heating is not possible or too expensive for you, you can get electric underfloor heating mats and floor heating pads to help keep your feet warm in those cold winter months!
+It’s like an electric blanket for your feet!

 Shutting down your motorhome/ camper for winter?